psychemedia/sin-eater-resources/resources/HWLCS_howell_cambrian_superstitions.md

-them, and it is related that a few days after, some men were crossingthe river iiear there in a coracle, but one of them expressed his fear at venfiy*ing, as the river vtras flooded, and remained behind ; the
+them, and it is related that a few days after, some men were crossingthe river iiear there in a coracle, but one of them expressed his fear at venfiy*ing, as the river vtras flooded, and remained behind; the